-The Time used by email is Coordinated Universal Time (UTC) to make the user experience of email acceptable, the raw UTC time is not displayed by email programs.
+The time used by email is Coordinated Universal Time (UTC) to make the user experience of email acceptable, the raw UTC time is not displayed by email programs.
 They convert the UTC time to local time using the timezone information on the computer, including daylight savings time.
 This can at times lead to confusion, particularly when you get a reply that shows a time different to the one your sent items shows.

 Almost all email programs can offer to request a return receipt from the recipient, some call it a read receipt.
 Thunderbird is no exception.
-With default settings in Thunderbird you will be prompted/asked if you want to return a read receipt when you first select a message that has this flag set to read it.
-It is then up to you if you want to notify the send you read their mail.
+With default settings in Thunderbird, you will be prompted/asked if you want to return a read receipt when you first select a message that has this flag set to read it.
+It is then up to you if you want to notify the sender you read their mail.

 Delivery Status Notifications